 Seeing the waterfall from this viewing platform is worth the trip to Elands in its own right.
 You’ll be spoiled with exceptional views of Bulga Plateau and its roughly 200-metre waterfall from the get-go.
 But, there are other lookouts and walks to do, in order to enjoy Ellenborough Falls in all its glory.
 A tad further from this viewing platform is another lookout, located at the top of the falls.

 The Head of Falls Lookout is only 300 metres or so from the car park.
 From the main viewing platform, a wooden path and steps lead you down to another viewing platform at the top of the falls.
 There is even seating here to help you relax and soak in the stunning Manning Valley area.
 Admittedly, from this lookout, you won’t see too much of the waterfall.
 You’ll get a glimpse of the Ellenborough River to your left, which flows towards the edge of the plateau, pouring over its edge to create the waterfall.

-Although you can’t see much of the waterfall, there is serene bushland scattered throughout the plateau and gorge to enjoy.
-Once you’ve finished at the two viewing platforms close to the car park, it’s time to hike to the base of the falls!
+Although you can’t see much of the waterfall, there is serene bushland scattered throughout Manning Valley to enjoy.
+Once you’ve finished at the two viewing platforms close to the car park, it’s time to walk to the base of Ellenborough Falls!
 So head back to the car park to begin the quick, but epic journey to the bottom of the falls.

 Lower Falls Walk Preview